wolfeidau/wolfeidau_site/_posts/2011-12-07-tips-for-bamboo-plugin-developers.md

 * [Spring Framework](http://www.springframework.org), most of the Atlassian products are built using this dependency injection framework so it is handy to understand a bit of how this works.
 * [JUnit](http://junit.org), this unit testing framework has been around for a long time for good reason, learn how to use it.
 * [Mockito](http://code.google.com/p/mockito/), because mocking is a BIG must when building something in a large application so learn this API and ensure it is included in your plugin project from the start.

-I myself are a big proponent of the old saying "When in Rome, do as the Romans do", for this reason I will always try and use the libraries which are already in the SDK.

 # Development process